vmeade/cordoba-web.github.io/_posts/2019-05-18-planet-jupiter.markdown

 # Planet Jupiter

-an empty landscape with distant hills curling beyond the horizon a lonely vision down the dusk in crashing waves whiling ways wholly stave the foggy haze of days past guiding the last light wisening that smoked pipe widening the stack with a fuming crack of wood burning PoP! and flame this foriegn gaze these toiling pains beyond distant hills
+an empty landscape with distant hills curling beyond the horizon a lonely vision down the dusk in crashing waves whirling ways wholly stave the foggy haze of days past guiding the last light wisening that smoked pipe widening the stack with a fuming crack of wood burning PoP! and flame this foreign gaze these toiling pains beyond distant hills